bxparks/EpoxyDuino/README.md

 The `ISIG` option on the `tty` device is *enabled*.
 This allows the usual Unix signals to be active, such as Ctrl-C to quit the program, or Ctrl-Z to suspend the program.
-But this convenience means that the Arduino program running under `UnixHostDuino` will never receive a control character through the `Serial.read()` function.
+But this convenience means that the Arduino program running under `EpoxyDuino` will never receive a control character through the `Serial.read()` function.
 The advantages of having normal Unix signals seemed worth the trade-off.